 The crazy party of Carnival isn’t necessarily our favorite kind of activity, but we enjoyed this tamer side of Carnival and the chance to experience a slightly toned down version of the real thing.

 Brazil's food is warm and full of flavor.
 We especially love northern Brazil and the Rio area's food because of all the fresh fruit.
 It's hard to beat a good tropical climate and all the good food found there.
 We have another travel guide of the 13 must try foods and drinks to try while in Brazil.
-We recommend letting that list guide your way through Rio's many restuarants.
+We recommend letting that list guide your way through Rio's many restaurants.

 We were in Rio de Janeiro for almost three weeks.
 While we could have stayed forever enjoying the beaches and endless acai bowls, truth is three weeks is more than enough time to enjoy Rio.
 A week is about the perfect length here unless you want to spend extensive time on the beach, but if you're planning to just hit the highlights and main attractions, you don't need more than a few days in Rio de Janeiro.